b-pardi/pyQCM/README.md

 ### WIP

 bug fixes:
-- ASK ROBERTO bout proper theoretical values
+- ASK ROBERTO bout proper theoretical values ( do we need code to take averages, and if so how to structure )
-- qsense fmt does not do temperature
-    - temperature measure does not correspond to same time as used for overtones
 - for file conv optim, if qsense calib data not entered when file converted, and then ran again adding calib data, it will think the file has already been processed and not convert and update
     - adjust naming convention to account for if calib data added
 - remove old references to calibration data (before using new file sel feature)

 format changes:
-- capital Select overtone to visualize

 features:
 - plot opts ability to adjust scale of plots for time, freq, disp